Visual Diary Series (Manifestations of Chronic Pain) 2023-present

 Can we make friends with our pain?

-In 2019 I was diagnosed with two autoimmune diseases, one of which often cripples and blinds the body over time, the other causes chronic pain and fatigue.
-Through a lens of exaggeration and humor, these portraits explore the idea of disability, deformity, loss of sight, anxiety, chronic pain, and ultimately acceptance.
+How do we cope with the loss of a functioning body?
+Through a lens of exaggeration and humor, these portraits explore the idea of disability, deformity, loss of mobility and sight, chronic pain, and ultimately acceptance.

 Taming the Titties series 2023-present